 What are the best flooring installation prices?

-Generally, flooring installation costs in The Villages fall within $0.60 to $4.00 per square foot.
+Generally, flooring replacement costs in The Villages fall within $0.60 to $4.00 per square foot.
 An estimate will consider your space's size, the kind of floor you'd like, and the job's complexity.
 You can discover the best price by requesting multiple estimates and comparing them side by side.

 What's the most popular flooring material in The Villages?